-Capital Gains Tax Rates
+2019 Capital Gains Tax Rates

 |Capital Gains Tax Rates|

-|Tax Rate Applicable to Long-Term Capital Gains||Single||Married Filing Separately||Head of Household||Married Filing Jointly|
+|Single||Married Filing Separately||Head of Household||Married Filing Jointly|

-|0%||$0 to $38,600||$0 to $38,600||$0 to $51,700||$0 to $77,200|
+|0%||$0 to $39,375||$0 to $39,375||$0 to $52,750||$0 to $78,951|

-|Information accurate as of Aug.
-1, 2018.|
+|Information accurate as of Jan.
+28, 2019.|

-Short-Term Versus Long-Term Capital Gains
+Short-Term vs. Long-Term Capital Gains

 To qualify for the lower long-term capital gain rates, you must own the asset for more than one year before you sell it.
-If you sell it after owning it for a year or less, the gain is classified as a short-term capital gain for tax purposes, which means the income is taxed at the same, higher rates as your other income, like your wages and salaries.
+If you sell it after owning it for a year or less, the gain is classified as a short-term capital gain for tax purposes, which means the income is taxed at the same higher rates as your other income, such as wages and salaries.

 Minimizing Your Tax Hit

 You might be required to make estimated tax payments when you have a large capital gain.
-For many people who have almost all of their taxable income from wages, the income taxes withheld from their paychecks is sufficient to avoid any penalties.
-However, if you have a large capital gain, you might need to make estimated payments.
+For many people who have almost all of their taxable income from wages, the income taxes withheld from their paychecks is sufficient to avoid any penalties, but to be sure, you can always use the Paycheck Checkup tool on the IRS website.
 Generally speaking, to avoid penalties, your withholding and estimated payments must equal at least 90 percent of your tax liability for the current year or 100 percent of what you owed in taxes for the prior year.

-That strategy could also help keep you below the net investment income tax in a given year.
-The net investment income tax is a 3.8 percent tax that applies to the lesser of your net investment income, including long-term capital gains, or the amount by which your modified adjusted gross income exceeds $250,000 if married filing jointly or a qualifying widow or widower, $125,000 if married filing separately, or $200,000 if using any other filing status.
+That strategy could also help keep you below the net investment income tax threshold in a given year.
+The net investment income tax is a 3.8 percent tax that applies to the lesser of your net investment income — including long-term capital gains — or the amount by which your modified adjusted gross income exceeds $250,000 if married filing jointly or as a qualifying widow or widower, $125,000 if married filing separately, or $200,000 if using any other filing status.

-More on Taxes
+More on Tax Laws